turnschuhmann2/chat-with-me/README.md

 ### High Priority

-- [ ] Block new prompts until response was posted
+- [x] make app usable for mobile
+- [x] add basic page for editing prompts
 - [ ] Add more prompts & responses
-- [ ] Add a system to prompts and responses that links next prompts to previous responses, so next prompts can be loaded after a response.
 - [ ] Add image avatars using file host
 - [ ] Add option to select your guest avatar
 - [ ] Add responses with images
+- [ ] Add a system to prompts and responses that links next prompts to previous responses, so the best prompts can be shown in the bar after a response was returned.
-- [ ] Implement responsive UI for mobile
+- [ ] Block new prompts until response was posted (?)

 ### Backlog